Stylized Adversarial Defense: Experimental Protocol

 \subsubsection{Robustness to Common Corruptions}

 Distributional shifts in the data can also come in the form of natural corruptions \cite{hendrycks2019robustness}.
 Hendrycks \etal \cite{hendrycks2019robustness} simulated multiple such corruptions including snow, fog and glass blur.
 We study 18 of such corruptions.
 Depending upon the severity, each corruption is sub-divided into 5 levels resulting in a total of 50k images for every corruption type.
 Analysis of robust models on such distributional shifts is presented in Table \ref{tab:results_on_common_corruptions}.
 Interestingly, theoretically robust model, Trades \cite{Zhang2019theoretically} loses significant accuracy on such corruptions as compared to naturally trained (NT) models.
 Feature scattering performed better than Trades.
 We observe that, compared with Trades \cite{Zhang2019theoretically} and FS \cite{feature_scatter}, a naturally trained model shows better robustness to these image corruptions.
 Our proposed SAT, however, demonstrates improved generalization to common corruptions while simultaneously providing adversarial robustness.
 Contrastive nature of our adversarial training helps the model to adapt to such distribution shifts which aligns with findings that discriminative learning boosts domain adaptation and generalization \cite{motiian2017unified}.
 Further, it is consistent with the experiments where random sterilizations also help in boosting domain adaptation \cite{jackson2019style}.
+We further compare with \cite{xie2020adversarial} that uses adversarial examples to regularize the model to increase generalization to common corruptions.
+Xie \etal \cite{xie2020adversarial} use a small perturbation budget e.g., $\epsilon \le 4$ to avoid drop in clean accuracy, while our method (SAT) is capable of handling larger distortions ($\epsilon=8$ for SVHN, CIFAR10 and CIFAR100) while introducing minimal degradation to clean accuracy.
+We train on WideResNet for CIFAR10 using recommended settings from \cite{xie2020adversarial}.
+It provides 90.2\% mean corruption accuracy which is only $\sim$1\% better than SAT however \cite{xie2020adversarial} provides 0\% adversarial robustness in comparison to SAT ($n=1$) that offers 13.4\% against Auto-Attack at $\epsilon=8$.
+We further observe that in comparison to the recent method such as LBGAT \cite{cui2020learnable} that performs better on complex data distributions using distillation from the teacher model, our method's performance improves with data augmentation \cite{rebuffi2021fixing} (Table \ref{tab:new_results_using_data_augmentation}).